The Victorian Government is making sure long-term opportunities are created for Victorian workers and businesses.

 Victoria’s offshore wind energy workforce

-The operations and maintenance phase has the most significant opportunities for ongoing employment for Victorians in the local communities hosting offshore wind farms.
+The operations and maintenance phase will have the most opportunities for ongoing jobs in local communities hosting offshore wind farms.

 Industrial, mechanical and production engineers (HE)